Raysh454/NetMon/README.md

 ## Informer

 Sends system Information to the server at an interval.
-Informer receives a unique code after initial setup, this will be sent with each system information payload to verify the identity of client.
+Informer receives a unique code (called `Informer_ID`) after initial setup, this will be sent with each system information payload to verify the identity of client.

 ## Overseer